Reserve the WIB

 - Permitted Uses of the WIB

 The event must be deemed by IDOR to be appropriate to the dignity and character of the WIB.
 Religious proselytizing and related activities are prohibited.
 Event participants other than employees of the State or State vendors or concessionaires may use the WIB Lobby only.
-Unauthorized access to other areas of the building will result in immediate cancellation of the organization’s permission to use the facility.
+Unauthorized access to other areas of the building will result in immediate cancelation of the organization’s permission to use the facility.

 - Photographs in the WIB